How to Parse JSON in Python: Read, Write & Work With JSON Files

 JSON (JavaScript Object Notation) is a lightweight, text-based format for storing and transmitting data.

-In JSON, data is organized in key-value pairs.
+In JSON data, information is organized in key-value pairs.
 Keys must be strings, while values can be in any of the supported types .

 Here’s an example JSON with an array of two objects representing people, each holding a “name” value and an “age” value: